Progressive, real-world learning. Online.

 FEE-HELP loans cover up to 100% of tuition fees for eligible students.
 By taking out a FEE-HELP loan, the government pays your tuition fees directly to Deakin, and the balance is repaid from your employment income - but only once you're earning over $46,620.

 Please note: fees shown by the calculator are indicative only and based on 2021 rates.
 Actual fees may vary.
 We advise confirming fees with Prospective Student Enquiries prior to enrolment.

 Estimate your FEE-HELP

 after FEE-HELP and tax

 Your estimated FEE-HELP repayments

-- $* is the 2021 estimated tuition fee for a Graduate Certificate of Data Science (4 credit points) at Deakin
+- $* is the estimated full cost for a Graduate Certificate of Data Science (4 credit points), based on the 2021 fees.

 - is the annual FEE-HELP payment, based on your current salary